Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Llywelyn ap Gruffudd declared himself ruler of North Wales.

-Under their leader, Llywelyn ap Gruffydd, the welsh invaded the northern coastal areas that had agreed to English rule.
-Edward (I), who had been given the areas to administer himself by his father Henry III asked his father for help but Henry refused.
+Under their leader, Llywelyn ap Gruffydd, the Welsh invaded the northern coastal areas that had agreed to English rule.
+Prince Edward, who had been given the areas to administer himself by his father Henry III asked his father for help but Henry refused.

-Henry III relents to his son's demands for assistance to fight the Welsh and joins him on a campaign to retake the territories lost to the Welsh under Llywelyn.
+Henry III relented to his son's demands for assistance to fight the Welsh, and joined him on a campaign to retake the territories lost to the Welsh under Llywelyn.

 Llywelyn received the support of the native lords in Wales and declared himself the 'Prince of Wales'.
 Under him, a united Welsh nation was ready to defend itself from the English.

 Llywelyn ap Gruffydd, the 'Prince of Wales' attacked the castle at Tenby.

 The Treaty of Shrewsbury was an agreement between King Henry III of England and Llywelyn the Prince of Wales.
 Henry recognised Llywelyn's position as Prince of Wales in return for a regular payment.
 Also known as the Treaty of Montgomery.